MicrosoftDocs/Advertising/advertising/bingads-13/guides/product-ads.md

     - When you retrieve Microsoft Merchant Center stores via [GetBMCStoresByCustomerId](../campaign-management-service/getbmcstoresbycustomerid.md), the [SubType](../campaign-management-service/bmcstore.md#subtype) element of the returned [BMCStore](../campaign-management-service/bmcstore.md) must be set to [CoOp](../campaign-management-service/bmcstoresubtype.md#coop) or [GlobalStore](../campaign-management-service/bmcstoresubtype.md#globalstore) in order to be eligible for Shopping Campaigns for Brands.
     - With Shopping Campaigns for Brands a single campaign can target all your retailer partners, and there's no need to create individual campaigns for each retailer.
 We recommend that you set the [StoreId](../campaign-management-service/shoppingsetting.md#storeid) to the ID of your manager account's global store (store [SubType](../campaign-management-service/bmcstore.md#subtype) set to [GlobalStore](../campaign-management-service/bmcstoresubtype.md#globalstore)).
 By initially targeting all linked stores via the campaign shopping setting, you can then add up to 10 campaign negative [StoreCriterion](../campaign-management-service/storecriterion.md) to exclude specific retailers as needed.
     - Optionally you can exclude stores by setting a negative store criterion.
 Each campaign can have a maximum of 10 excluded stores.
 For Bulk API details see [Campaign Negative Store Criterion](../bulk-service/campaign-negative-store-criterion.md).
 For Campaign Management API details see [StoreCriterion](../campaign-management-service/storecriterion.md), [NegativeCampaignCriterion](../campaign-management-service/negativecampaigncriterion.md), and [AddCampaignCriterions](../campaign-management-service/addcampaigncriterions.md).
 You cannot exclude the global store.
     - The campaign subtype must be set to ShoppingSponsoredProductAd.
+    - For Shopping campaigns for brands, set bid strategy to [ManualCpc](../campaign-management-service/manualcpcbiddingscheme.md).
+    - For Shopping promotions for brands, set bid strategy to [CostPerSale](../campaign-management-service/costpersalebiddingscheme.md).
     - Please note the ProductType and CustomLabel [product conditions](../campaign-management-service/productcondition.md) are not supported with Shopping Campaigns for Brands.
 The GTIN and MPN operands are optional and only available via campaign and ad group level product conditions.

 ## <a name="bingshopping-bulkservice"></a>Create a Microsoft Shopping campaign with the Bulk Service